SocialInteractionLab/psych710-notes/docs/02-estimation.md

 When signing up for the camp, the children were asked for some demographic information including their height in cm.
 Unsurprisingly, the basketball players tend to be taller on average than the chess players.
 In fact, the basketball players' height is approximately normally distributed with a mean of 180cm and a standard deviation of 10cm.
 For the chess players, the mean height is 170cm with a standard deviation of 8cm.

 At the camp site, a child walks over to you and asks you where their gym is.
-You gage that the child is around 175cm tall.
+You gauge that the child is around 175cm tall.
 Where should you direct the child to?
 To the basketball gym, or to the chess gym?

 ### Analytic solution